emanuel-braz/my_dev_tools/README.md

   - List all gists from a user
   - Run a script from a gist url (Secret or Public Gist)
   - Keep a list of all your favorite scripts on project (Secret or Public Gist)
+  - Configure your favorite gist (cache in VSCode - user profile)
+  - Run your favorite gist on terminal, copy or open it in the editor
+  - Clear cache of favorite gists

 ### Requirements